2024 Wisconsin State Assembly election

 District 61

 Incumbent Republican Amanda Nedweski was moved into the 32nd district due to redistricting, leaving the district open.
 In the Republican primary Bob Donovan, who was moved into the 7th district due to redistricting and decided to move to the 61st, defeated Martin Gomez by a wide margin.
-Donovan will face Democrat LuAnn Bird in the general election, a rematch from 2022.
+Donovan faced Democrat LuAnn Bird in the general election, a rematch from 2022.
+In the 2022 race, Bird had been part of Democratic efforts to protect Governor Evers' veto, and this time is part of the Democratic push for a majority thanks to this district's narrow margins.[171]

 District 61 Republican primary[146]